smissu/bitcoin-trader/README.md

 # Or start detached and attach later (log to file):

+# Preferred for scheduled runs that only surface downward gaps in the periodic summary:
+# (show only 'down' gaps in the per-interval summary)

-tmux new -d -s btc-trader bash -lc "conda run -n bitcoin-trader --no-capture-output python /Users/ericsmith/Documents/bitcoin-trader/bitcoin-trader.py >> /Users/ericsmith/Documents/bitcoin-trader/trader_run.log 2>&1"
+tmux new -d -s btc-trader bash -lc "conda run -n bitcoin-trader --no-capture-output python /Users/ericsmith/Documents/bitcoin-trader/bitcoin-trader.py --summary-gaps down >> /Users/ericsmith/Documents/bitcoin-trader/trader_run.log 2>&1"

 # Attach to the session to view output live
 tmux attach -t btc-trader